GDQuest/website/content/tutorial/game-design/godot/become-a-game-creator/first-steps-programming/index.md

 I recommend to start with Python for at least 3 reasons:

 1. You can create **all kinds of programs** with it: automate tasks on your computer, code web applications, science applications, even games...
 1. It has a **huge active community**.
 Python is taught in many schools and universities so it's easy to find good learning resources for teenagers and adults alike.
-My friend Chris Bradiel even [ teaches Python to kids ](http://kidscancode.org/)!
+My friend Chris Bradiel even [teaches Python to kids](http://kidscancode.org/)!
 1. It is easy to approach thanks to its **simple syntax**

 Python looks like this: